I’m old school fringe consumer tech: Path for social media, Songza for music, Foursquare—now Swarm—for lifelogging.

 What wasn’t interchangeable was everything around the code:

-Vibe-coding scales to unfamiliar platforms as long as you can decompose the problem.
+Vibe-coding scales to unfamiliar platforms as long as you can identify and decompose the problem.
 The AI handles syntax and boilerplate.
-The hard parts of building aren’t code anymore—they’re environment, architecture, product judgment, platform constraints.
-The bottleneck has moved from implementation to judgment.
+So it seems the hard parts of building have shifted from the code (implementation) to everything else: environment, architecture, product judgment, platform constraints.

-The whole thing—from opening Android Studio for the first time to checking into a Foursquare venue from my watch—took one afternoon (a.k.a. naptime).
+The whole thing—from opening Android Studio for the first time to checking into a Foursquare venue from my watch—took about an afternoon (a.k.a. naptime) to get sorted.

 Swarm lives on the Pixel Watch 🤘